adosia/adosia-token/README.md

   - purchasing a WEMOS baseboard pre-flashed with the Adosia binary (along with optional Adosia SPACE IO board) from the [Adosia IoT Store](https://adosia.io)

-  - or by using the popular Arduino IDE to flash your own WEMOS WiFi baseboards using Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix)
+  - or use the popular Arduino IDE to download by latest Adosia binary by flashing your own WEMOS WiFi baseboard with Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix)

 3. Use your mobile phone to connect your IoT device to the Adosia IoT Platform (details found via the [Adosia Learn Page](https://adosia.com/faq)